awsdocs/amazon-athena-user-guide/doc_source/security-iam-athena-prepared-statements.md

 This topic covers IAM permissions for prepared statements in Amazon Athena\.
 Whenever you use IAM policies, make sure that you follow IAM best practices\.
 For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

-For more information about prepared statements, see [Querying with parameterized queries](querying-with-prepared-statements.md)\.
+For more information about prepared statements, see [Using parameterized queries](querying-with-prepared-statements.md)\.

 The following IAM permissions are required for creating, managing, and executing prepared statements\.